jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 The term [cold chain](https://en.wikipedia.org/wiki/Cold_chain) is used broadly to describe all components of supply chains that require temperature control at below ambient conditions.
 Curiously, there appears to not be a corresponding term like “hot chain” related to products that have minimum temperature requirements such as cooked foods and some adhesives.

 The Pfizer-BioNTech vaccine requires “ultra-low temperature” during transport and storage.
 Depending on which news article you read, the maximum permissible temperature is anywhere between -60°C (-76°F) and -80°C (-112°F).
-These are, in fact, the temperatures bounds specified for storage at the point of care.
+These are, in fact, the temperatures bounds specified for storage at the point of use.
 Once thawed, further chilled storage at 2°C (36°F) to 8°C (46°F) is specified as permissible for up to five days.[^38] An assortment of news sources corroborate that the range from -60°C to -80°C is also maintained for all RNA-containing substances throughout the supply chain with the exception of a 72-hour window during the final assembly and filling[^39].

 On December 28, shipments of the Pfizer-BioNTech vaccine from a Pfizer plant in Belgium to various European countries were delayed due to a “problem in the loading and shipment process” that was, allegedly, related to temperature control problems.[^40] Earlier in December, shipments of Pfizer-BioNTech vaccine in the US were returned to Pfizer after they were found to be at -92°C, i.e. colder than the specified temperature range.[^41]